Use the tools already in the room

 Files exist, but nobody knows which one is current.

-Teams has messages, but the work route is not controlled.
+Teams has messages, but the work path is not controlled.

 SharePoint stores documents without turning them into decisions.